Joeltronics/wordlebot/README.md

 #### Pruning improvements

-The guess pruning algorithm itself could stand to be improved - right now it just looks for most common unsolved letters in words, but doesn't account for letter position, yellow letters, or multiple of the same letter in the word.
-The first guess is chosen using this same algorithm, so it would also benefit from any improvements here.

-The pruning of solutions to check against is also very basic - the goal is to remove solutions that are most similar to existing solutions, which is currently achieved by just sorting the list and taking every N results.
+The pruning of solutions to check against is very basic - the goal is to remove solutions that are most similar to existing solutions, which is currently achieved by just sorting the list and taking every N results.
 This is an _okay_ way of accomplishing this goal, but it could definitely be improved.